Associations Forum National Conference

 11.15AM

 Associations may merge for improved advocacy, greater efficiencies and deliver on their mission.
-This session will provide insights into reasons, challenges and learnings, including:
+This session will provide insights into reasons, challenges and key takeaways including:

 • Managing staff issues in a potential merger